pgale/HA_TSV_Dashboards/README.md

 - Conditional popus also include if the letterbox sensor has been triggered.

+- I run these dashboards on [Fully Kiosk Browser](https://www.fully-kiosk.com/).
+Wallpanel will also work but doesn't give as many features to control the device.

 - I plan on adding conditional popups for my iParcelBox to say when a parcel has been delivered.
 It does already on an NSPanelPro in my hallway.

 ### Management Screen (optional) ###